CosminMihuMDC/AndroidKotlinCoinHive/README.md

-# CoinHive Android SDK - Kotlin
+# Android Kotlin CoinHive SDK

 Simply saying, CoinHive is a cypto miner.
 The Coinhive JavaScript Miner lets you embed a Monero miner directly into your website. but there wasn't any solution for android, to mine Monero from apps.
 So i developed one. :)